DobriyDed/docs-en/docs/pages/quick-start.rst

  - When Your server boots up, you should see a logline like this "1.234 Started Webserver on 8082" (located in output_log.txt)
  - See this page for additional information in [Allocs server fixes Docs](https://7dtd.illy.bz/wiki/Integrated%20Webserver)

- If you have troubles connecting to webserver page and cannot see server map, check network settings
+ If you have trouble connecting to webserver page and cannot see server map, check network settings
- - server must be up and runnign and connectable by players
+ - server must be up and running and connectable by players
  - webserver port must be
    - PortFowarded in router NAT tables
    - Allowed to connect in router firewall